What is Virtualenv?

 To create a Virtual environment

 $ virtualenv ENV_NAME

 virtualenvwrapper is the extension to virtualenv.
 It makes the process of creating and managing virtual environments smoother and easier.
 It provides a set of commands which helps in managing multiple environments easily and remove conflicts.

 As usual the best way to install any python package is to use pip.

 $ pip install virtualenvwrapper

-(if virtualenvwrapper.sh is in other location, change the path)
+(maybe virtualenvwrapper.sh is in other location, change if necessary)

 export WORKON_HOME=$HOME/.virtualenvs source /usr/local/bin/virtualenvwrapper.sh